Industry Resources

 The National Pecan Federation's 'Political Action Committee'

-What does NPF do?
+What does the National Pecan Federation (NPF) do?

 1. Lowered India tariffs on U.S. Pecan exports